buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcHvacDomain/Types/IfcEvaporativeCoolerTypeEnum.md

 # IfcEvaporativeCoolerTypeEnum

-Enumeration defining the typical types of evaporative coolers.
+Enumeration defining the typical types of evaporative coolers.<!-- end of definition -->

 > HISTORY  New enumeration in IFC2x2.